Getting started with Tehama Administration

 - d.
 Connect to a Desktop (single click) (recommended connection method)

 - e.
-Connect to a Desktop (with credentials) (alternative to single click)
+Connect to a Desktop (with credentials) via Teradici PCoIP Client (alternative to single click)

-Only the Admin user and Org Managers and Room Managers (who are members of the Room) of a Room's owner organization (owner+connected or user+owner) can add a new Desktop template to the Room directly and then assign Room members to it.
+Only the Org Admin user and Org Managers and Enclave Managers (who are members of the Enclave) of a Enclave's owner organization (owner+connected or user+owner) can add a new Desktop template to the Enclave directly and then assign Enclave members to it.
+Check the description of your custom role, to see if you can perform this action.

-The Room's owner organization must handle this task.
+The Enclave's owner organization must handle this task.

 Members require a Desktop instance to perform their functions.
 Create a Desktop template and assign members to it.
 Desktop instances will be built for the assigned members from the template.